Arvtesh/UnityFx.Async/README.md

 ```
 In fact the only notable difference from synchronous implementation is usage of the mentioned `async` and `await` keywords.
 It's worth mentioning that a lot of hidden work is done by both the C# compliter and asynchronous operation to allow this.

-*UnityFx.Async* supports all of the asynchronous programming approaches described.
+*UnityFx.Async* supports all the asynchronous programming approaches described.

 ## Using the library
 Reference the DLL and import the namespace: